evi1Husky/DSAvisualizer/README.md

 # Data structure visualisation app (work in progress)

-This web app is a DSA learning tool, allowing to visualise the process of creating and manipulating data structures such as linked lists and binary trees in a comprehensive way using descriptive animations and detailed models.
+This web app is a DSA learning tool, allowing to visualise the process of creating and manipulating data structures such as linked lists and binary search trees in a comprehensive way using descriptive animations and detailed models.

 # Features